JOSESHUN/alx-zero_day/0x03-git/README.md

-created a new diectory called 0x03-git in your alx-zero-day repo.
+created a new directory called 0x03-git in your alx-zero-day repo.